-The speaker's outer surface is primed to accept ordinary latex wall paint or aerosol spray paint.
-Because the surface behind the perforated grille will remain the same, you will need to mask this area off before you begin painting.
+The speakers' outer surfaces are primed to accept ordinary latex wall paint or aerosol spray paint.
+Because the surface behind the perforated grille should remain black, you will need to mask this area off before you begin painting.

-- 1. First the speaker's grille must be removed.
+- First the speaker's grille must be removed.
 From the back of the speaker, use the mounting legs to push the grille off. - 2.
 If you are going to use standard, canned, wall paint so your speakers will match the wall color, you will need to thin the paint to nearly the consistency of water.
 This is critical since paint with any thickness will plug the holes in the grille which will impede the sound from getting to the room.
 Once you thin the paint it may take several coats to get good consistent color coverage without plugging the holes in the grille.
 One trick to use is to blow air through the grille holes as you are in the painting process to keep the holes open.
 Paint the outer speaker frame and grille separately.
 A medium nap roller or fine brush will work OK if you take your time and are careful.
 If you're using spray paint, make sure that you achieve the same coverage on both grille and frame.
 Take care to use very light coats on the grille to avoid plugging the holes (perforations).
 Also, be sure to spray at different angles to achieve good even coverage of the perforations and edges.
 You must take extreme precautions when painting the grille not to get paint in the holes of the grille.
 There's no need to replace the grille at this time since you will need access to the inner speaker surface during installation.

-CUTTING HOLES FOR THE SPEAKER(S)
+CUTTING HOLES FOR THE SPEAKERS

 Wallboard is an easy surface in which to make a relatively neat hole.
 Actually, the hole doesn't even have to be that neat, since the speaker's outer frame will cover it.
 Just make sure you don't make it any bigger than the template.
-In the following steps, you're going to locate a section of ceiling between the wood framing or in the wall between two studs, mark the outer boundaries of the hole, drill a small hole in the center to confirm your location and then cut the main hole.
+In the following steps, you're going to locate a section of ceiling between the woodframing or in the wall between two studs, mark the outer boundaries of the hole, drill a small hole in the center to confirm your location and then cut the main hole.

-- 1. First you must determine the location of your ceiling supports so that the speaker can be approximately centered between them.
+- First you must determine the location of your ceiling supports or wall studs so that the speaker can be approximately centered between them.
 There are several ways to go about this: - Tap on the surface and listen to the resulting "THUMP".
 When it's deeper, you're between studs.
-When it's sharper and more flat-sounding, you're close to a stud.

-• Use a stud-finder, a simple little device which works by locating the studs behind a ceiling.
+When it's sharper and more flat-sounding, you're close to a stud. - Use a stud-finder, a simple little device which works by locating the studs behind a wall. - Identify wall studs by the position of electrical outlets or switches.
+There will be a stud either directly to the left or right of an electrical fixture.
+This gives you a point of measurement, since studs are either 18 or 16 inches apart in newer houses, 12 inches apart on pre-WW2 homes.